 This article explores the symptoms and causes of NES.
 It also covers treatment options and tips for how someone can manage them.

 NES stem from psychological, neurological, or physical reasons.
-There are three major categories of seizures:
+There are

 - epileptic seizures